Tonsillitis: Diagnosis

-Epstein Barr virus serology can be tested for those who may have infectious mononucleosis with a typical lymphocyte count in full blood count result.
+Epstein-Barr virus serology can be tested for those who may have infectious mononucleosis with a typical lymphocyte count in full blood count result.
 Blood investigations are only required for those with hospital admission requiring intravenous antibiotics.

-Nasoendoscopy can be used for those with severe neck pain and inability to swallow any fluids to rule out masked epiglotitis and supraglotitis.
-Routine nasoendscopy is not recommended for children.
+Nasoendoscopy can be used for those with severe neck pain and inability to swallow any fluids to rule out masked epiglottitis and supraglottitis.
+Routine nasoendoscopy is not recommended for children.

 Treatment

 Treatments to reduce the discomfort from tonsillitis include: